Racket (sports equipment): Badminton

-Rackets
+Rackets or Racquets

-This predecessor to the modern game of squash, rackets, is played with 30+1/2 in wooden rackets.
+This sport, which is the predecessor to the modern game of squash, rackets, is played with 30+1/2 in wooden rackets.
 While squash equipment has evolved in the intervening century, rackets equipment has changed little.

 Racquetball

 According to the current racquetball rules there are no limitations on the weight of a racquetball racket.

 Racquetball rackets, unlike many other types, generally have little or no neck, the grip connecting directly to the head.
 They also tend to have head shapes that are notably wider at the top, with some older rackets looking almost triangular or teardrop shaped.

 Real tennis

 In real tennis, also called court tennis, 27-inch (686-mm) long rackets are made of wood and very tight strings to cope with the game's heavy balls.
 The racket heads are bent slightly to make striking balls close to the floor or in corners easier.

 Squash

 Standard squash rackets are governed by the rules of the game.
 Traditionally they were made of laminated timber (typically Ash), with a small strung area using natural gut strings.
 After a rule change in the mid-1980s, they are now almost always made of composite materials such as carbon fiber or metals (graphite, Kevlar, titanium, and/or boron) with synthetic strings.
 Modern rackets are 70 cm long, with a maximum strung area of 500 square centimetres (approximately 75 square inches) and a mass between 90 and 200 grams (4–7 ounces).